-One of DOE's primary post-closure responsibilities is to manage the health and pension benefits of former site workers.
-Many of these workers are the constituents of the Stewardship Council governments.
+Many of the former site workers are the constituents of the Stewardship Council governments.
 Further, the Rocky Flats Homesteaders, which represents more than 1800 former site workers, sits on the Board of the Stewardship Council.
-For these and other reasons, as noted in the Stewardship Council's IGA, worker issues will continue to be an important focus of the Stewardship Council.
+For these and other reasons, as noted in the Stewardship Council's IGA, worker issues will, as needed, continue to be an important component of the Stewardship Council's work.

-2017 Activities:
+2018 Activities: